 Paneer Paratha

 Paneer paratha is a paneer-stuffed flatbread.
-This is a high protein breakfast item.
-Though it's popular across India, this is a major North Indian food.
+This is a high-protein breakfast item.
+Though popular across India, this is a primary North Indian food.
 This is made by stuffing cottage cheese or paneer.

 Mughlai Paratha

 Mughlai paratha is another type of cottage cheese or paneer-stuffed flatbread.
-This is a popular street food of Kolkata but a vegetarian version of it.
-The dough normally contains refined flour but to make this healthy, you can also make this whole wheat flour.
+This is a popular street food in Kolkata, but it is a vegetarian version of it.
+The dough contains typically refined flour, but you can also make whole wheat flour to make this healthy.

 Gobi Paratha

 Gobi paratha is a cauliflower-stuffed flatbread.
-Here you will have to spice up the grated cauliflower and then stuff them to your flatbread (just like aloo paratha).
+Here, you spice up the grated cauliflower and then stuff it into your flatbread (just like aloo paratha).
 The dough is regular flatbread (roti) dough.
 This is an excellent filling breakfast recipe from North India.
-Gobi paratha is a winter special flatbread as fresh cauliflower is available mostly in winters.
-But since nowadays these are available all season, you can easily make them any time of the year.

 Methi Paratha

-Methi paratha is also popular as methi thepla in Maharashtra and Gujurat.
+Methi paratha is also famous as methi thepla in Maharashtra and Gujarat.
 This is an easy flatbread and one of the best nutritious Indian flatbreads.
 Spice it up with ground spices and mix with fresh fenugreek leaves.
-The rest process would be same as other paratha recipes.
-This is excellent for kid's snacks or Tiffin box also.
+The rest of the process is the same as for other paratha recipes.
+This is excellent for kid's snacks or a Tiffin box.

 Dal Paratha

-I make dal paratha from my leftover cooked dal.
+I make dal paratha from leftover cooked dal.
 This is the best way to use leftover dal.
 Any dal is okay to make dal paratha.
-Easy, healthy and high protein breakfast and tiffin box recipe.
+This is an easy, healthy, and high-protein breakfast and tiffin box recipe.

 Bhature

 Bhature is a deep-fried bread.
-This is divinely goes with chole masala or vegan chickpeas curry.
+This divinely goes with chole masala or vegan chickpea curry.
 But my bhature is not vegan.
 If you want to make vegan bhature, use non-dairy curd.
 This recipe has no yeast.

 Naan

 Naan is another delicious Indian bread made with refined flour.
-You can also make this with half-half flour to make it healthier.
-Normally you will have to leaven the dough using yeast or other leavening agents like baking powder.
-This is a vegan naan recipe That goes well with any restaurant style curries.
+You can also make it with half-and-half flour to make it healthier.
+Normally, you leaven the dough using yeast or other leavening agents like baking powder.
+This vegan naan recipe goes well with any restaurant-style curries.

 Amritsari Kulcha (Aloo Kulcha)

 This is an authentic North Indian recipe.
-In fact a Punjabi food.
-This is a combo of aloo paratha and naan I must say.
-This stuffed Kulcha naan is extremely delicious and also easy to make.
-Serve it with Amritsari chole for best pairing.
-The leavening agent can be yeast, baking powder, curd, etc. Read the full recipe here on the link below.
+A Punjabi food.
+This is a combo of aloo paratha and naan, I must say.
+This stuffed Kulcha naan is extraordinarily delicious and also easy to make.
+Serve it with Amritsari chole for the best pairing.
+The leavening agent can be yeast, baking powder, curd, etc. Read the full recipe at the link below.

 Aloo Kachori

-Aloo kachori is one of the popular North Indian breakfast recipe.
-This is normally aloo or potato stuffed poori.
-But to make this little crispy, the dough is different than regular poori dough.
+Aloo kachori is one of the famous North Indian breakfast recipes.
+This usually is aloo or potato stuffed poori.
+But to make this little crispy, the dough differs from regular poori dough.
 It should not be as stiff as regular poori dough.
-The dough should be soft as regular flatbread dough.
-Read detailed recipe here.
+The dough should be as soft as regular flatbread dough.
+Read the detailed recipe here.

 Indian Flatbreads